mtdukes/2019-redistricting-analysis/readme.md

 WRAL News used Census, 2016 election results and data published by a team of mathematicians at Duke University in the Common Cause v.
 Lewis case to analyze newly drawn districts approved by the N.C.
 General Assembly following a court order in September 2019.

+_PLEASE NOTE: The following represents a work in progress._

 ## Findings

 [See preliminary findings](https://github.com/mtdukes/2019-redistricting-analysis/blob/master/prelim-findings.md)